anubhavpgit/anubhavpgit.github.io/content/reading.md

 ##### Reading

-- **Hooked: How to Build Habit-Forming Products** *- Nir Eyal*: A book that talks about how to build products that people can't stop using.
 - ~~The three-body problem~~ *- Cixin Liu*: A science fiction novel about humanity's first contact with an alien civilization.
 The first book in the Remembrance of Earth's Past trilogy.
 -  The dark forest *- Cixin Liu*: The second book in the Remembrance of Earth's Past trilogy, about humanity's response to an alien invasion.
 -  Dune *- Frank Herbert*: A science fiction novel about the desert planet Arrakis and its valuable spice melange.

 <!-- *Pending:*